C191068/Ali_Khatami_S0olidity_3/README.md

       //Here in the above inside the push function we have created a new Individual object that will take preferred number and name.
   //push Individual in our individual array ,we can also do in this way }
+  //We don't need the 'name' variable after the above function runs we can keep it as memory
+  //We can also keep the name as 'calldata' in that case we can't modify it